timaliev/git-secrets-encryption/README.md

 This is work in progress.
 Current version has this known limitations:

 1. All encrypted files has status 'modified' right after commit.
 This is because files are normally encrypted only in git repository.
 You can change this manually encrypting them in working tree, but they will be unencrypted on next `git pull` or `git checkout`.
 There is an issue [#26](https://github.com/timaliev/git-secrets-encryption/issues/26) to workaround this bug.
-1. Because of previous item, it is not possible to `git diff` as file in working tree is unencrypted and is encrypted in git index.
-There is an issue [#9](https://github.com/timaliev/git-secrets-encryption/issues/9) to work around this bug.
 1. Overall, in `git status` output it is not possible to differentiate between files you have changed and all encrypted files.
 Current workaround is to keep secret files in particular directory, for instance `/secrets`, so it would be easer to visually find encrypted files.
-1. Many git operations, for instance all diff-based like `git merge`, are not tested and probably are not working.
+1. Many git operations or variants of operations, for instance complex diff-based like `git-merge(1)`, are not tested and may be not working.

 ## Prerequisites